rethink-finance/rethink-frontend-v2/README.md

 2) Calculate Total NAV like we do in the frontend.
 There is a special case if there are no NAV updates yet, then the total NAV is actually totalDepositBal.
+3) Also add getNavUpdateTime for each navUpdate already when fetching navUpdates (bulk also).

 ### Frontend TODO
+0) When all READER contracts get redeployed, refactor parseFundNAVUpdates to use navUpdates that are passed already.
+No need to refetch them again.
+Also go to finish WIP in branch:  fix/calculate_funds_performance_metrics_refactor
 1) Until the reader contract cumulative value is implemented:
    Special case if the totalDepositBal is 0, we must take the first NAV update as the start value (TSHN - ShineDAO is such example on Polygon)